EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

 Ray ray;
 // create RaycastHit variable that will hold the raycasting data from the collision with an object RaycastHit hit;
+// create a GameObject variable that will hold the selected attractor cube GameObject attractor;

 void Update()
 {